Intestinal Parasites: An Overview

 - Vitamin C and zinc help support the immune system

-If you suspect you may have parasites, contact The Healing Center today to schedule an appointment.
-303-721-9800
+If you have a difficult health issue, have seen multiple doctors, and are still suffering, we can help.
+If you suspect you may have parasites, contact The Healing Center Denver today to schedule an appointment.

 - Lipski, Elizabeth.
 Digestive Wellness: Strengthen the Immune System and Prevent Disease through Healthy Digestion.
 New York, NY: McGraw-Hill, 2012.
 Print.